Hurricane Katrina: Alabama

 On August 28, Alabama Governor Bob Riley declared a state of emergency for the approaching Hurricane Katrina.
 On the same day, he requested President Bush to declare "expedited major disaster declaration" for six counties of South Alabama, which was quickly approved.
 Three hundred fifty national guardsmen were called on duty by August 30.
 The state of Mississippi activated its National Guard on August 26 in preparation for the storm's landfall.
 Additionally, the state government activated its Emergency Operations Center the next day, and local governments began issuing evacuation orders.
 By 6:00 p.m.
 CDT on August 28, 11 counties and cities issued evacuation orders, a number which increased to 41 counties and 61 cities by the following morning.
 Moreover, 57 emergency shelters were established on coastal communities, with 31 additional shelters available to open if needed.

 By Sunday, August 28, most infrastructure along the Gulf Coast had been shut down, including all freight and Amtrak rail traffic into the evacuation areas as well as the Waterford Nuclear Generating Station.
 Since Hurricane Katrina, Amtrak's Sunset Limited service has never been restored past New Orleans.
+(Note: Almost exactly 20 years later, the Mardi Gras Service would restore service served by the Sunset Limited between New Orleans and Mobile.)